 California does not limit the rates that cities and counties may charge.
-In Colorado, the rate is 10.75% in the city and county of Denver, and up to 2% in other counties; 27 counties impose these taxes.
-Louisiana tourist commissions in some parishes must impose hotel taxes of 2% or 3% depending on population, with two exceptions: In Orleans Parish, the rate is 3% plus 50¢ per occupied room per night if the hotel has 10 to 299 rooms; \$1 if it has 300 to 999 rooms; or \$2 if it has 1,000+ rooms; and in New Orleans it is 50¢ per occupied room per day if the hotel has 3 to 299 rooms, and \$1 per occupied room per day if it has 300+ rooms.
+In Colorado, the rate is 10.75% in the city and county of Denver, and regional transportation authorities may charge up to 2%.
+Louisiana tourist commissions in some parishes must impose hotel taxes of 2% or 3% depending on population, except that in New Orleans it is 50¢ per occupied room-day in a hotel with 3 to 299 rooms, and \$1 per occupied room-day for 300 or more rooms.
 Michigan has an additional Convention Facility Development Tax ranging from 1.5% to 6% on convention hotels, based on total rooms.
-Three Mississippi cities impose daily charges per occupied room-Jackson, 75¢; Newton, \$1; and Natchez, \$2.
-Missouri localities may impose three taxes with voter approval: a tourism sales tax up to 4%; a lodging tax up to 5%; and a lodging tax up to $1\phi$ per occupied room per night.
-In Nevada, counties of less than 400,000 must impose a 1% lodgings tax, and counties of 300,000 or more a 3% lodgings tax (both taxes apply in a county of 300,000 to 399,999); counties of 400,000 or more must impose a 2% lodgings tax.
+Jackson, Mississippi imposes a daily charge per occupied room of 75¢.
+Missouri localities may impose three taxes with voter approval: a tourism sales tax up to 4%; a lodging tax up to 5%; and a lodging tax up to 1¢ per occupied room-night.
+In Nevada, counties of under 700,000 must impose a 1% lodgings tax, and counties of 300,000 or more a 3% lodgings tax (both taxes apply in a county of 300,000 to 399,999); counties of 700,000 or more must impose a 2% lodgings tax.
 Some Washington counties may require hotels in county-designated tourism promotion areas to charge up to \$2 per occupied room per night to fund tourism promotion.